xoNelz/Soccermatics/course/source/lesson7/ValuingOffBall.md

 Notice that this again gives a natural way in which to measure actions.
 It is the probability that a goal will be scored if the pass succeeds.
-In this case, the more central pass to Mane was roughly the same value as the space Firmino opened up with his run.
+In this case, the more central pass to Mane was roughly the same value as the space Firmino (marked with a star) opened up with his run.

 ### Implementing off-ball xT